1966 The Abbey Theatre of Dublin, Ireland is founded. It will go on to provide a central showcase for Irish playwrights new and old.

 1985 The Negro Ensemble Company present Trevor Rhone's Two Can Play at Off-Broadway's Theatre Four.
 The play that explores a victory over male chauvinism is directed by Clinton Turner Davis and stars Hazel J. Medina and Sullivan H. Walker.

 1999 Laurie Metcalf returns to Chicago's Steppenwolf Theatre Company as Maureen Folan in Martin McDonagh's The Beauty Queen of Leenane.
 Directing the production is another prodigal son of Steppenwolf, Randall Arney.

+2002 Future Tony-winning musical Hairspray plays its first Broadway preview at the Neil Simon Theatre.
 2006 Henry Hewes, 89, the longtime theatre critic at The Saturday Review who championed regional theatre and founded the American Theater Critics Association, dies at his home in Manhattan.

 2013 The New York premiere of Itamar Moses and Gaby Alter's musical Nobody Loves You, about a grad student who is unexpectedly cast on a reality TV dating show, opens at Off-Broadway's Second Stage Theatre.
 The cast includes Bryan Fenkart, Leslie Kritzer, Lauren Molina and Rory O'Malley.

 Today's Birthdays: Eugene Lockhart 1891.
 Dave Chasen 1898.
 Clifford Odets 1906.
 Lupe Velez 1908.
 Hume Cronyn 1911.
 Red Skelton 1913.
 Dolph Sweet 1920.
 Elizabeth McGovern 1961.
 Craig Bierko 1964.
 Kristen Bell 1980.